Lesley Lewis (art historian): Early life and education

 Lewis was born in 1909 to an upper-middle-class family.
 Her father, James Lawrence, was a solicitor from a legal family that included James Bacon, vice-chancellor of the Court of Chancery.
 Her mother, Kathleen (née Potts), was the daughter of a soldier.
 Lewis had an elder brother, Bill, and two younger sisters, Barbara and Joyce.
-She was the niece of Susan Lawrence, an early female Labour MP.
+She was the niece of Susan Lawrence, an early female MP of the Labour Party.

 Lewis initially lived in a village near Brentwood, Essex; the family moved to a nearby country house, Pilgrims Hall, near Pilgrims Hatch, in 1913.
 She was educated at home by governesses until the age of seventeen; she then spent a year in Paris at a finishing school run by the Ozanne family, where she became fluent in French.
 She later gained the qualifications in mathematics and Latin required for university study via a correspondence course.

 In 1932, she became one of the four founding students of the Courtauld Institute of Art, part of the University of London.
 She gained BA and MA degrees in art history; "The Rise of Neo-Classic Architecture in England" was the title of her thesis, which was supervised by James Byam Shaw.